on Apr 10, 2023, Updated Jul 06, 2023

-- 1 big thinly sliced yellow onion
+- 1 large yellow onion, thinly sliced

-- ⅓ cup cooking cream (35%MF)
+- ⅓ cup heavy cream (35%MF)

-- chives for garnish, optional
+- fresh chives for garnish (optional)

 - Note: You'll want to cook the chicken liver for about 3 minutes on each side or until the internal temperature reaches 165F for chicken liver.
 If you're making beef/calf liver, don't overcook it.
 This tip will turn you from a hater to a lover.
 You want a bit of pink for beef/calf liver – no more, no less.